faqtor/faqtor/README.md

 #### Factor of `seq`

-Factor produces by `seq` can execute several factors one by one.
+Factor produced by `seq` can execute several factors one by one.
 It stops execution if some factor returns error.
 In other words, `seq` acts much like `&&` operator of bash:

 ```javascript
 const { cmd, seq } = require("faqtor");